fauxmaasks/dwarfy-mitigates-damage/README.md

 ## Earth Themed RL

 #### credits
-tsoding - nob.h and endless knowledge
+tsoding - nob.h and many other projects and endless knowledge raylib - for raylib library, scripts, some examples and fonts and whatnot

 #### some constraints